 The proinflammatory cytokine interleukin-1β (IL-1β) is critical for normal hippocampus (HP)-dependent cognition, whereas high levels can disrupt memory and are implicated in neurodegeneration.
 However, the cellular source of IL-1β during learning has not been shown, and little is known about the risk factors leading to cytokine dysregulation within the HP.
 We have reported that neonatal bacterial infection in rats leads to marked HP-dependent memory deficits in adulthood.
 However, deficits are only observed if unmasked by a subsequent immune challenge [lipopolysaccharide (LPS)] around the time of learning.
 These data implicate a long-term change within the immune system that, upon activation with the "second hit," LPS, acutely impacts the neural processes underlying memory.
 Indeed, inhibiting brain IL-1β before the LPS challenge prevents memory impairment in neonatally infected (NI) rats.
 We aimed to determine the cellular source of IL-1β during normal learning and thereby lend insight into the mechanism by which this cytokine is enduringly altered by early-life infection.
 We show for the first time that CD11b(+) enriched cells are the source of IL-1β during normal HP-dependent learning.
 CD11b(+) cells from NI rats are functionally sensitized within the adult HP and produce exaggerated IL-1β ex vivo compared with controls.
 However, an exaggerated IL-1β response in vivo requires LPS before learning.
 Moreover, preventing microglial activation during learning prevents memory impairment in NI rats, even following an LPS challenge.
 Thus, early-life events can significantly modulate normal learning-dependent cytokine activity within the HP, via a specific, enduring impact on brain microglial function.

-A critical component of drug addiction research involves identifying novel biological and environmental predictors of risk or resilience to drug addiction and associated relapse.
+A critical component of drug addiction research involves identifying novel biological mechanisms and environmental predictors of risk or resilience to drug addiction and associated relapse.
 Increasing evidence suggests microglia and astrocytes can profoundly affect the physiological and addictive properties of drugs of abuse, including morphine.
-We report that glia within the Nucleus Accumbens (NAcc) respond to morphine with a rapid increase in cytokine/chemokine expression, which predicts future drug-induced reinstatement of morphine conditioned place preference (CPP).
-This glial response to morphine is markedly influenced by early-life experience - a neonatal handling paradigm that increases the quantity and quality of maternal care significantly increases baseline expression of the anti-inflammatory cytokine IL-10 within the NAcc, profoundly attenuates morphine-induced glial activation, and prevents the subsequent reinstatement of morphine CPP in adulthood.
+We report that glia within the rat nucleus accumbens (NAcc) respond to morphine with an increase in cytokine/chemokine expression, which predicts future reinstatement of morphine conditioned place preference (CPP) following a priming dose of morphine.
+This glial response to morphine is influenced by early-life experience.
+A neonatal handling paradigm that increases the quantity and quality of maternal care significantly increases baseline expression of the anti-inflammatory cytokine IL-10 within the NAcc, attenuates morphine-induced glial activation, and prevents the subsequent reinstatement of morphine CPP in adulthood.
 IL-10 expression within the NAcc and reinstatement of CPP are negatively correlated, suggesting a protective role for this specific cytokine against morphine-induced glial reactivity and drug-induced reinstatement of morphine CPP.
 Neonatal handling programs the expression of IL-10 within the NAcc early in development, and this is maintained into adulthood via decreased methylation of the IL-10 gene specifically within microglia.
-The effect of neonatal handling can be mimicked by pharmacological modulation of glia in adulthood with Ibudilast, which increases IL-10 expression, inhibits morphine-induced glial activation within the NAcc, and prevents reinstatement of morphine CPP.
-Taken together, we have identified a novel gene X early-life environment interaction on morphine-induced glial activation, and a specific role for this glial activation in drug-induced reinstatement of drug-seeking behavior.
+The effect of neonatal handling is mimicked by pharmacological modulation of glia in adulthood with ibudilast, which increases IL-10 expression, inhibits morphine-induced glial activation within the NAcc, and prevents reinstatement of morphine CPP.
+Taken together, we have identified a novel gene × early-life environment interaction on morphine-induced glial activation and a specific role for glial activation in drug-induced reinstatement of drug-seeking behavior.

 Microglia are the resident immune cells within the brain and their production of immune molecules such as cytokines and chemokines is critical for the processes of normal brain development including neurogenesis, axonal migration, synapse formation, and programmed cell death.
 Notably, sex differences exist in many of these processes throughout brain development; however, it is unknown whether a sex difference concurrently exists in the colonization, number, or morphology of microglia within the developing brain.
 We demonstrate for the first time that the number and morphology of microglia throughout development is dependent upon the sex and age of the individual, as well as the brain region of interest.
 Males have overall more microglia early in postnatal development [postnatal day (P) 4], whereas females have more microglia with an activated/amoeboid morphology later in development, as juveniles and adults (P30-60).
 Finally, gene expression of a large number of cytokines, chemokines and their receptors shifts dramatically over development, and is highly dependent upon sex.
 Taken together, these data warrant further research into the role that sex-dependent mechanisms may play in microglial colonization, number, and function, and their potential contribution to neural development, function, or potential dysfunction.